Man dies after falling at Oasis concert at Wembley Stadium

 A man has died after falling during an Oasis concert at Wembley Stadium.

-Witnesses described the “horrendous” scenes after the man fell from an upper tier during the band’s reunion tour on Saturday.
+Witnesses described the “horrendous” scenes after the man reportedly fell from a balcony during the band’s reunion tour on Saturday.

 The Metropolitan Police have said that the man was aged in his 40s.